 - If you’re profoundly deaf and use British Sign Language you’re likely to fit this definition of disability

 - If you wear hearing aids you may fit the definition, depending on the situation

 - If you have minor hearing loss, you’re unlikely to fit the definition.

-How does the Equality Act protect me from discrimination?
+How the Equality Act protects you from discrimination

 The Act puts legal responsibilities on employers, service providers, those who carry out public functions, private clubs, educational bodies, landlords and transport providers, among others.
 It protects you from discrimination, harassment and victimisation: